denisnarushevich/gamephp/readme.txt

 At this point you should have it running.

+To check it out, just open index.html in client.

 In case of something went wrong, and game tiles wont load - you can check browser console, every game request and response or server error is logged there.

 If you made it so far, I would like to invite you to collaborate and develop a project, which evaluated from this one.